palcu/gov.palcu.ro/_posts/2016-05-03-publishing-the-list-of-creditors-of-the-romanian-government.markdown

 17:17 - 1.200 uniques in the last minute, with a 60% load.
 The naive implementation of Redis was not dumping any keys and it was slowly eating my whole RAM.
 I've activated expiring keys after I flushed the whole database and now everything looks normal.

 17:48. - Well, I tried to set [some nifty](http://redis.io/topics/lru-cache) things in Redis.
 However, the load went in 500%.
 I reverted back after some 504 errors.
 Just to sleep well, I've set [this option](https://github.com/ckan/ckan/blob/c3b1a37a3ecf8703035cf35235b6e6e5d2ebea39/ckan/config/middleware.py#L483) to `True`.
 It will make absolutely all the pages cachable (_nifty hack_) and won't update them afterwards.
 This is will stop updates on the websites but who needs modifying something in the night.

+19:59 - Left the building to eat.
+Arrived home, however the website loads slowly.
+Freaking memory leaks.
+The perks of working for the government is no remote SSH access.
+So, I'm going back to Victoria's Palace.